Multi-Armed Sampling Problem and the End of Exploration: INTRODUCTION

 \subsection{Outline and Contributions}

-The main contributions of our work is listed below. \begin{enumerate} \item We introduce the multi-armed sampling framework as a theoretical counterpart to multi-armed bandits, tailored for sampling tasks. \item We systematically define various potential notions of regret specific to multi-armed sampling and discuss their relations with each other. \item We establish lower bounds for all notions of regret discussed earlier. \item We propose a simple algorithm, called Active Sampling with Exploration, that achieves the optimal regret bounds with respect to all notions of regret with little to no exploration.
-This is a surprising result, given that sampling reduces to optimization at zero temperature limit, and optimization does require explicit exploration. \item We present a continuous family of problems that interpolates between multi-armed sampling and multi-armed bandit problems, offering a unified theoretical perspective. \end{enumerate}
+The main contributions of our work is listed below. \begin{enumerate} \item We introduce the multi-armed sampling framework as a theoretical counterpart to multi-armed bandits, tailored for sampling tasks. \item We systematically define various potential notions of regret specific to multi-armed sampling and discuss their relations with each other. \item We establish lower bounds for all notions of regret discussed earlier. \item We propose a simple algorithm, called Greedy Active Sampling with Warm-up, that achieves near-optimal regret bounds with respect to all notions of regret with little to no exploration.
+This is a surprising result, given that sampling reduces to optimization at zero temperature limit, and optimization does require explicit exploration. \item We then generalize our regret bound to all algorithms that behave within the confidence bound (See Theorem~\ref{thm:AS2}), thus showing that a similar regret bound holds algorithms using optimism, Thompson sampling, or even pessimism. \item We present a continuous family of problems that interpolates between multi-armed sampling and multi-armed bandit problems, offering a unified theoretical perspective. \end{enumerate}

-\section{Problem setup}
+\section{PROBLEM SETUP}